 25. Strategy Divide and give the answer with the number of significant figures determined by the number with the fewest significant figures.
 Solution Solve the problem.

 Discussion.
+The SI standard is for a unit to contain never more than one prefix, with that prefix in the numerator if the unit is a fraction.
 With m = milli = 10–3, we could say 1/milli = kilo = k .

 26. Strategy Recall that 1 kg = 1000 g and 100 cm = 1 m.
 Solution Convert the density of body fat from